 Entrance ramp under construction.
-Limited accessiblity until summer 2021.
+Limited accessiblity through summer 2021.

 Pastor Erik Reinertsen was born in Duluth in 1974 and has never wanted to live anywhere else.
 He graduated from Duluth Central High School and the University of Minnesota-Duluth and has a Master’s of Education from St. Mary’s University.
 He and his wife Jessica met in high school and were married in 1996.
 Erik, Jessica, and their eight (that’s right– eight!) kids lived in the Piedmont neighborhood of Duluth for 17 years before moving to Lincoln Park in 2015.
 Erik and his family spent 14 wonderful years at Mount of Olives Baptist Church prior to starting The Water’s Edge.
 In his spare time, Erik loves to spend time with Jess and the kids, play basketball and golf, and read his Bible and good Christian books.

 Erik was very content as an unbeliever for the first 23 years of his life.
 Though he had been to church on a fairly regular basis since childhood he rarely gave God or eternal things much thought.
 Like many people, he wondered about the existence of God, questioned the truthfulness of the Bible, assumed there had to be many paths to Heaven (if Heaven existed at all), and figured that because he was a pretty good guy, if there was a final judgment of some kind, he would be okay.